bemibrando/pokedex/README.md

 ### <b id="built-with">Built with</b>
 - Semantic HTML5 markup
-- CSS custom properties
-- Flexbox
-- CSS Grid
+- CSS
 - JavaScript
 - PokeApi
+- #region to organize some parts of the code

 ### <b id="what-i-learned">What I learned</b>
 - How to consume RESTful API